Unofficial-Rivals2-Helpers/RoA2-Optimization-Scripts/README.md

 # RoA2-Optimization-Scripts
 Scripts to optimize Rivals of Aether 2 on low-mid-end PCs and existing handhelds

-# NOTE: I AM NOT THE OWNER/DEVELOPER OF THESE SCRIPTS/MODS.
+# NOTE 1: I AM NOT THE OWNER/DEVELOPER OF THESE SCRIPTS/MODS.
 ALL CREDIT GOES TO ZAQK AND RNG_SSB
+# NOTE 2: THE LINUX SCRIPT IS FURTHER DEVELOPED THAN THE WINDOWS SCRIPT.
+THE WINDOWS SCRIPT INSTALLS THE FILES DIRECTLY FROM ZAQK'S GOOGLE DRIVE.

 ## What this script does:
 Currently, there is an optimization script provided by zaqk that is available on youtube that can improve overall performance.